The-NeXT-Project/Docs/docs/advanced/uim-repo.md

 ### RPM

-- Fedora 38/39 (i.e. the two latest Fedora versions)
+- Fedora 39/40 (i.e. the two latest Fedora versions)
-- RHEL/CentOS Stream/Rocky Linux/AlmaLinux 8/9
+- RHEL/Rocky Linux/AlmaLinux 8/9

-Note that Oracle Linux 8/9 can theoretically be installed and used with UIM RPM sources, but the actual compatibility is unknown as it has not been tested.
+Note that Oracle Linux 8/9 can theoretically be supported, but the actual compatibility is unknown as it has not been tested.

 ### DEB